ufuksfk/ufuksnotes/content/Highlights/Courses/Designing Electronics for Recycling in a Circular Economy.md

 https://www.ellenmacarthurfoundation.org/circular-design-guide/overview

 In 2022, the world generated 62 billion kilograms of Waste Electrical and Electronic Equipment (WEEE, also known as e-waste).
 Europe generated 13 billion kg of e-waste and formally collected and recycled 42,8% of this waste stream.
-Since EEE is the world’s fastest-growing domestic waste stream, its negative impacts are expected to grow accordingly.
+Since EEE is the world’s fastest-growing domestic waste stream, its negative impacts are expected to grow accordingly. [[e-waste]]

 https://www.youtube.com/watch?v=Czu3BC7SrFQ&t=2s
 [[IDEO]]